-The resources list on this page is developing.
+The resources list on this page is evolving.
 Please let us know if you have some recommendations to be included in this list.
 Contact the LPS CPD-lead at firstname.lastname@example.org to suggest topics or if you would like to support this initiative or contribute material.

 If you are a member of the CIPR, you can access and contribute to more resources in the Members’ only area of the CIPR website.